Connect with others who understand.

 Lump in the Elbow Crease: Is It a Normal Lupus Symptom?

-From a butterfly rash to kidney problems, seemingly unrelated symptoms of lupus can develop across your body — and some can be surprising.
-One MyLupusTeam member shared, “I have had this marble-size lump on the inner crease of my elbow for a few months now.
+From a butterfly rash to kidney problems, seemingly unrelated symptoms of lupus can develop across a person’s body — and some can be surprising.
+One MyLupusTeam member shared, “I’ve had this marble-size lump on the inner crease of my elbow for a few months now.
 It is not painful, but now my entire arm hurts and goes numb.”

-Lupus is also called systemic lupus erythematosus or SLE.
-Can an elbow lump have anything to do with your lupus diagnosis?
-Although lumps under the skin aren’t among the common symptoms of lupus, many members have reported this type of symptom.
+Lupus is a chronic autoimmune condition in which the body’s immune system attacks healthy tissues, causing inflammation and damage.
+Systemic lupus erythematosus (SLE) is the most common form of the condition.
+Can an elbow lump have anything to do with a lupus diagnosis?
+Although lumps under the skin aren’t among the common symptoms of lupus, many MyLupusTeam members have reported this type of symptom.
 Here, we explore common causes of lumps and bumps in the crease of your elbow and what you can do about them.

 Lupus Skin Diseases

-When someone with lupus has skin symptoms, including a lump below the surface, their rheumatologist should rule out cutaneous lupus erythematosus.
-About 10 percent of lupus is cutaneous, and up to 65 percent of those with lupus also have skin lupus.
+When someone with lupus has skin symptoms, including a lump below the surface, their rheumatologist should rule out cutaneous lupus erythematosus (CLE).
+About 10 percent of lupus is cutaneous, meaning it affects the skin.
+Up to 65 percent of those with SLE also have skin lupus.

 • Acute cutaneous lupus — This usually presents as the butterfly rash on the face and cheeks and is less likely to cause bumps elsewhere on the body, although it can be generalized.
 The lesions can be triggered or worsened by sun exposure.

 • Chronic cutaneous lupus — The most common of the many types of chronic cutaneous is discoid lupus.
-The discolored, scaly patches often show up on the scalp, nose, earlobes, hands, and neck and aren’t itchy or painful but may cause alopecia (hair loss) with scarring.
+The discolored, scaly patches often appear on the scalp, nose, earlobes, hands, and neck and aren’t itchy or painful but may cause alopecia (hair loss) with scarring.

 To prevent flare-ups of acute and subacute lupus, it’s important to be aware of photosensitivity.
-Protect your skin from exposure by applying sunscreen and using an umbrella, as well as wearing a hat, gloves, and clothing that covers your legs.
+Protect your skin from exposure by applying sunscreen and using umbrellas, as well as wearing hats, gloves, and clothing that covers your legs.

-Other types of SLE lesions that are not specific include nodules (rounded lumps), blisters, discoloration around the nails, thickened skin, weblike discoloration, and hair loss without scarring.
-If you have a lump underneath your skin rather than a rash or lesion on your skin, it is most likely not related to lupus.
+If you have a lump underneath your skin rather than a rash or lesion on your skin, it’s most likely not related to lupus.

 Other Common Causes of Elbow Crease Lumps